liberize/ssc/README.md

 # Simple Script Compiler

-This is a simple tool to turn script to binary, inspired by shc.
+This is a powerful tool to turn any script to binary, inspired by shc.

 ssc itself is not a compiler such as cc, it rather generates c++ source code with script code, then uses c++ compiler to compile the source into a binary which behaves exactly like the original script.